What’s the Donut Hole?: Everything You Need to Know About Prescription Drug Coverage for Canadian Drugs

 In 2018, 30.4 million Americans reported that they had no health insurance coverage.
 Are you caught in the Medicare Donut Hole?
 Do you need prescription medications but have no coverage?
+Canadian drugs can be your solution for prescription savings.

 Some people are choosing to look outside the country to get their prescription medications.
 Many are looking north to obtain Canada drugs.